benmezger/blog/content/_index.md

 `Hello world`,

-I am Benjamin Mezger, but at some point everyone started calling me Ben, so stick with what you prefer.
-I am one of the countless software engineers lost in a world of code and numbers.
-I enjoy designing software systems that meet business requirements and can be easily extended and maintained.
+I am Benjamin Mezger (or Ben), a software engineer based in Amsterdam with a Master&rsquo;s degree in Computer Science.
+I design software systems that meet business requirements and are robust and maintainable in the long term.

-I live in Amsterdam and I have a Master&rsquo;s degree in Applied Computing, emphasizing Fault Tolerant mitigation in space systems.
 My technical interests span across resilient system design, microservice architecture, distributed systems, observability, system tooling, programming languages and UNIX.

 I&rsquo;ve lived in different countries with different material conditions and cultures, which has broadened my perspective and helped me adapt quickly to